 WeBWorK FAQ

-This process sets up link(s) to WeBWorK from Blackboard.
+This process sets up link(s) to WeBWorK from Brightspace.
 Students must click on the link in order for them to get their information into WeBWorK.
-You can still add students separately through WeBWorK's class list editor, but their grades will only sync to Blackboard if their account was creted automatically from Blackboard.
-By creating the link the homework grades will sync once daily to Blackboard.
+You can still add students separately through WeBWorK's class list editor, but their grades will only sync to Brightspace if their account was creted automatically through a link from Brightspace.
+By creating the link the homework grades will sync once a day to Brigghtspace.

 Student accounts will be automatically created in WeBWorK, so it is important that you first clean out the class list in your WeBWorK class if you have students in it from previous semester: